HomeCarbon CreditsCOP29 Breakthrough: UN-Backed Global Carbon Market Takes Shape

 COP29 Breakthrough: UN-Backed Global Carbon Market Takes Shape

-COP29, held in Baku, made a major breakthrough in global climate action during its opening day.
+COP29, held in Baku, Azerbaijan, made a major breakthrough in global climate action during its opening day.
 Nearly 200 governments agreed on a framework under Article 6.4 of the Paris Agreement.
 This deal sets up a UN-led global carbon market, allowing countries and companies to trade carbon credits more efficiently.
 The goal is to create a stronger demand for carbon credits, especially to fund climate projects in developing nations.

 COP29 President Mukhtar Babayev called the agreement a โ€œgame-changing toolโ€ to support climate action in less wealthy countries.
 He also urged all nations to continue working together to make more progress during the summit, noting that: